 3. The floor or crossmembers on the underside do not touch the ground.

 4. There are 4 corner castings and they are 7in square each.

 5. Each corner casting must be level with the other 3 corner castings.

 6. Ideal levelling materials are wood, concrete blocks, or metal.

 7. Patio slabs will NOT be suitable as they can often break up when the container is positioned.

 8. You will need to prepare the area before our driver arrives.
 However, the driver will ensure the container doors open and shut prior to his departure.

-9. Sometimes, the container can lose it’s levelness after the driver has gone and this can be because the ground has moved e.g. if it is a grass or muddy area.
-Tarmac can also prove a problem (as it is not as solid as concrete)
+9. Sometimes, the container can lose its levelness after the driver has gone and this can be because the ground has moved, for example, if it is a grassy or muddy area.
+Tarmac can also prove a problem (as it is not as solid as concrete).